DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/task-script.md

 #### Script Names

 The name of the script here is `my_first_task`.
-It's at the top of the indentation.
+It's at the top of the indentation <span class="parens">(meaning that there are no spaces at the start of the line, whereas all the other lines have exactly 4 spaces at the start - those are indented farther in)</span>.
 Each top-level indentation entry is a separate script.
 Here is an example of two different scripts:

 ```dscript_green
 my_first_task: